Shell Identification

 Pomatius elegans

 Unlike the other land snails listed here, the round-mouthed snails has a much thicker more robust shell not unlike that of a rockpool snail.
+It lives in dunes in small geograohical pockets in south and south west England.

 See this shell in Shells Live!